Kizoky/Mr_SmileyII/README.txt

 -All Mr. Smiley Head's Safari 1 assets, including the intermission pictures, levels -Doom2 counterparts, new Doom2 levels, new monster behaviours, new sounds, completely redrawn textures and patches, new weapons
 -A new Safari? :)

-# Bugs:
--You may see blank textures or patches in one of the levels when playing Episode 1 to Episode 3 Please report bugs/suggestions/ideas to me either in Github, or in Discord: Kizoky#4900 (or you can even join my Discord server: https://discord.gg/SMzAEE2)
+Please report bugs/suggestions/ideas to me in Github by creating a new issue

 # Todo list:
-Archvile/Metalhead: do Death; Attack; Resurrect sprites | Sounds Fatso/Mario: do Attack sprites | Death sound Revenant/Smileynator: Need to find sprites | Need to find sounds
+Revenant/Smileynator aka.
+Teletubbie: Pain+Death sprites, Attack+Idle+Pain sounds

 -Redraw the remaining Doom2 textures and patches -Redraw the remaining graphics
--Replace unreplaced Doom sounds with stupid or classic sounds -Make more levels for D2 episode
+-Replace original Doom sounds with stupid or classic sounds -Make more levels for D2 counterpart